slawekradzyminski/awesome-testing.com/_posts/2025-11-27-agentic-testing-the-new-testing-approach.md

 The agent scanned the Maven build and source trees, concluding that most coverage came from `@SpringBootTest` integration tests with almost no focused unit tests for services, security components or repositories.
 It also noticed no coverage tooling was configured.

-From there it created an `IMPROVEMENT_PLAN.md`, wired in JaCoCo (fixing Java 25 compatibility along the way), updated the `Jenkinsfile` to archive coverage reports, and started closing gaps.
+From there it created an `IMPROVEMENT_PLAN.md`, wired in [JaCoCo](https://github.com/slawekradzyminski/test-secure-backend/actions/runs/19781545779) (fixing Java 25 compatibility along the way), updated the `.github/workflows/ci.yml` to archive coverage reports, and started closing gaps.
 It wrote unit tests for all core services, security classes (`JwtTokenProvider`, `JwtTokenFilter`, `WebSecurityConfig`), exception handlers, and repositories with `@DataJpaTest`.
 Each time it adjusted fixtures to satisfy real code constraints and re-ran `./mvnw verify`.

-By the end: JaCoCo integrated into CI, ~78% line coverage, and much better protection around business rules and security – all driven by the agent reading code, reasoning about risks, and implementing tests to match.
+By the end: JaCoCo integrated into CI, ~94% line coverage, and much better protection around business rules and security – all driven by the agent reading code, reasoning about risks, and implementing tests to match.

 ### Example 2 - React frontend application